jonescompneurolab/hnn-core/doc/contributing.md

 - <https://git-scm.com/doc/ext> (often more technical, but also more informative)

 Finally, whenever you make a Pull Request, we recommend that you add mention of your contribution to `doc/whats_new.md` so that you can can publicly receive credit.
-However, even if you don't do this, rest assured that on every release, we go through all new commits and do our best to credit all contributors.

 ### Making your first Pull Request, including *installing for development*